-The new M&G Better Health Solutions Fund is an actively managed equity fund (equities are shares in a company) that invests in companies helping to prevent as well as solve health related issues.
+The M&G Better Health Solutions Fund is an actively managed equity fund (equities are shares in a company) that invests in companies helping to prevent as well as solve health related issues.

 The Fund will invest in impactful companies whose solutions help to save lives or encourage better health, offering a powerful dual proposition for investors: